-Not only is it about the easiest and quickest way to make a melted bead suncatcher, it has a simple built in frame.
-You can get embroidery hoops in just about any size from teeny-tiny to rather large and the little screw thing at the top is perfect for hanging so no need to drill any holes.
+It is quick and easy to make plastic bead suncatchers and they come with a built-in frame.
+You can get embroidery hoops in just about any size from teeny-tiny to rather large and the little holder at the top is perfect for hanging.

-Wouldn’t a window full of these melted bead suncatchers in various sizes be lovely?
+Wouldn’t a window full of these suncatchers in various sizes be lovely?

 - Metal baking dish